Extended evolutionary synthesis: Testing

-During 2016–2019 the extended evolutionary synthesis was tested by a group of scientists from eight institutions in Britain, Sweden and the United States.
-The £7.7 million project was supported by a £5.7 million grant from the John Templeton Foundation.
+From 2016 to 2019, there was an organized project entitled "Putting The Extended Evolutionary Synthesis To The Test" supported by a 7.5 million USD grant from the John Templeton Foundation, supplemented with further money from participating instutitions including Clark University, Indiana University, Lund University, Stanford University, University of Southampton and University of St Andrews.

 Publications from the project include over 200 papers, a special issue, and an anthology on Evolutionary Causation.
 In 2019 a final report of the 2016–2019 consortium was published, Putting the Extended Evolutionary Synthesis to the Test.

 The project was headed by Kevin N. Laland at the University of St Andrews and Tobias Uller at Lund University.
 According to Laland what the extended synthesis "really boils down to is recognition that, in addition to selection, drift, mutation and other established evolutionary processes, other factors, particularly developmental influences, shape the evolutionary process in important ways."

 Status

 Biologists disagree on the need for an extended synthesis.
 Opponents contend that the modern synthesis is able to fully account for the newer observations, whereas others criticize the extended synthesis for not being radical enough.
 Proponents think that the conceptions of evolution at the core of the modern synthesis are too narrow and that even when the modern synthesis allows for the ideas in the extended synthesis, using the modern synthesis affects the way that biologists think about evolution.
 For example, Denis Noble says that using terms and categories of the modern synthesis distorts the picture of biology that modern experimentation has discovered.
 Proponents therefore claim that the extended synthesis is necessary to help expand the conceptions and framework of how evolution is considered throughout the biological disciplines.

-In 2021, the John Templeton Foundation published a review of recent literature.
+In 2022, the John Templeton Foundation published a review of recent literature.